royaloakonshore/simplified/docs/01-architecture-layout.md

 This ERP system utilizes a modern web architecture based on Next.js (App Router), React, TypeScript, and Prisma.
 It emphasizes server-side rendering (SSR) and React Server Components (RSC) for performance and reduced client-side load, with minimal, targeted use of Client Components for interactivity.

 **Current Context & Progress:**
 The system has a stable build with core modules for Invoicing, Orders (Quotes/Work Orders), Inventory, Customers, and basic Settings/User Management implemented.
 Key functionalities like Finvoice export (partially integrated), order-to-invoice flow, and BOM-driven inventory deduction for production are in place.
 The UI uses shadcn/ui components and a Next.js App Router structure.
 Authentication is handled by NextAuth. tRPC is used for API communication, and Prisma for database interactions.

+**Multi-tenancy foundations have been implemented.
+This includes a many-to-many relationship between Users and Companies (via an implicit `CompanyMemberships` table), an `activeCompanyId` field on the `User` model to manage the current company context, and a `companyProtectedProcedure` in tRPC to ensure data is scoped correctly.
+Users can switch their active company via a UI component, and Global Admins can create new users (associating them with the admin's active company) and create new companies (becoming a member and setting it as their active company).
+New tRPC routers (`userRouter`, `companyRouter`) and specific procedures (`user.getMemberCompanies`, `user.setActiveCompany`, `user.createUserInActiveCompany`, `company.create`) support this functionality.
+The NextAuth session has been updated to include `companyId` reflecting the user's active company.**

 Recent work has focused on resolving numerous build errors and type errors across the codebase, including in the inventory router. `InventoryItem.defaultVatRatePercent` is now correctly used in invoice creation, with a fallback to company-level defaults.
 The `settings.get` tRPC procedure now returns `null` if no settings exist, which the client handles gracefully.
 The `TRPCReactProvider` is correctly set up with cookies in the root layout.
 The project currently passes `npm run build` and `npx tsc --noEmit` shows no errors.

 ## 2. Technology Stack